 MEDIATION: PARTIES decide: Guided by a neutral Mediator (often a retired Judge), parties may settle most, if not all, issues through their own mediation process.
 Making their own decisions about the issues to be resolved and their process, they use their process to decide their issues.
 Collectively they make their written agreement with each other.

 COURT: JUDGE decides: This costs more because the parties (and their Attorneys) must be prepared for trial.
 The Attorneys must:

 - Organize documents

 - Identify eyeball witnesses

 - Write trial briefs

-- And do all the other trial preparation tasks necessary and/or appropriate to be ready for Court.
-This legal work is needed to inform the Judge, who makes the ultimate decision after hearing the witnesses and reading the papers.
+- Do all the other trial preparation tasks necessary and/or appropriate to be ready for Court.

-An expert witness’ opinion may also be helpful to support a Motion for Summary Judgment (MSJ).
+An expert witness’ opinion may be helpful to support a Motion for Summary Judgment (MSJ).

 Expert witnesses can be used in either civil and criminal court cases, or both.